lidofinance/validator-ejector/README.md

 Optional:

-- BLOCKS_PRELOAD=10000 - Amount of blocks to load events from on start.
-Increase if daemon was not running for some time
+- BLOCKS_PRELOAD=7200 - Amount of blocks to load events from on start.
+Increase if daemon was not running for some time.
+Defaults to a day of blocks
-- BLOCKS_LOOP=100 - Amount of blocks to load events from on every poll
+- BLOCKS_LOOP=32 - Amount of blocks to load events from on every poll.
+Defaults to 1 epoch
-- JOB_INTERVAL=20000 - Time interval to run checks
+- JOB_INTERVAL=384000 - Time interval in milliseconds to run checks.
+Defaults to time of 1 epoch

-- HTTP_PORT - Port to serve metrics and health check on
+- HTTP_PORT=8989 - Port to serve metrics and health check on
 - RUN_METRICS=false - Enable metrics endpoint
 - RUN_HEALTH_CHECK - Enable health check endpoint